khonsaloh/television/README.md

 1. Access granted to more than 7000 tv channels from over the world
 2. It is legal and free
-3. possiblity to customize favorites
+3. possibility to customize favorites
 4. rated r content did not was removed! be aware!
 5. support for several players out of the box